metno/celestial/README.md

 Celestial is a python application utilizing the fastapi web framework library.
 The application requires python3>=3.8
+For the docker image specified in the compose file, Python 3.11 is used.
 The library requirements are as follows

 - fastapi>=0.73.0